DatNgoHaVan/enet-project/README.md

 #### Steps to run
 *NOTE: If you are using VSCode, please install C# Extension first!*
 - Be sure you are in enet-be folder.
-- {Update the connection string in appsettings.json
+- ~~Update the connection string in appsettings.json~~
-- Run file linux-build.sh by "sudo ./linux-build.sh".
-For ubuntu 18 "sudo bash linux-build.sh"} NO NEED!!
+- ~~Run file linux-build.sh by "sudo ./linux-build.sh".
+For ubuntu 18 "sudo bash linux-build.sh"~~
 - In the terminal, type "dotnet run" or "dotnet watch run" and hit "Enter".
 - `Example with Postman` Call register API: http://localhost:5000/api/register/